EC-LEE/ResNeXt-CIFAR10/README.md

 # Details
-I tried to make it exactly same way described in the paper(see Sec 5.3 of the Xie's paper), but except these things.
+I tried to make it exactly the same as described in the paper(see Sec 5.3 of the Xie's paper), but except these things.
 1. per-pixcel mean substraction is not used, but instead I nomalized with (0.5,0.5).

 # Results